Story by Tacoma and Lunati with Art by Tacoma.

 Cassandra blames Tacoma for taking Lunati away from her and driving a wedge between them.
 Her goal is to make Tacoma suffer as she has and will go to great lengths to make her miserable.

 Communication between Cassandra and Tacoma is limited to the weekly blackmail Cassandra sends to the isles.
 Cassandra uses threats to gain Tacoma's compliance and keep local residents on their toes.
 Nimbaterra's low import security gave Cassandra the perfect window to drop shipments of Zengre at the local port town.
-Officials quickly grew irritated by the invasions of Zengre and tightened security regulations.
-This has not stopped the ever-crafty Cassandra, who has taken to hiding Zengre in with crates of foodstuff or other seemingly "safe" goods.
+Officials quickly grew irritated by the invasions of Zengre and soon tightened security regulations.
+However, this has not stopped the ever-crafty Cassandra, who has taken to hiding Zengre in with crates of foodstuff or other seemingly "safe" goods.

 Tacoma isn't fearful of Cassandra herself, but of her creations.
-She plans to someday halt the construction of zengre and save her sky island home from a complete takeover by infiltrating Cassandra's factory and destroying her equipment, but Cassandra is always a few steps ahead.
+She plans to someday halt the construction of Zengre and save her sky island home from a complete takeover by infiltrating Cassandra's factory and destroying her equipment, but Cassandra is always a few steps ahead.
 The Zengre Queen has anticipated such raids by planting traps, sentries and turrets around her factory.

-In the midst of this ongoing conflict, Tacoma realizes that she's developed a crush on Cassandra, much to her own confusion.
+In the midst of the ongoing conflict, Tacoma realizes that she's developed a crush on Cassandra, much to her own confusion.
 Despite her disdain of Cassandra's violent and erratic behavior, Tacoma admires her ingenuity and beauty.
 Cassandra has her suspicions, but refuses to address it.
 After all, the taste of revenge is far sweeter to her than indulging in her lust.

 Cassandra sees hatred as the driving force of success in her life; it is the only way she has ever gotten ahead of those who've wronged her, but Cassandra still obsesses over Lunati and wishes their friendship could have blossomed into something more.
 This odd triangle ultimately keeps everyone from killing each other, but only further fuels the tension between parties.